What is Apache Spark?

 ||Only efficient for batch processing

 These are the major differences between Apache Spark and Hadoop.
 But, what if we use Apache Spark with Hadoop?
-When we use both technologies together, it provides a more powerful cluster computing with batch processing and real-time processing.
+When we use both technologies together, it provides more powerful cluster computing with batch processing and real-time processing.

 Next, in this Apache Spark tutorial, let us understand how Apache Spark fits in the Hadoop ecosystem.